 The Heart is a vital organ responsible for pumping blood throughout the entire body.
-Thus, Heart conditions can have serious and far-reaching effects.
-The Heart itself is a complex organ consisting of chambers, valves, arteries, and veins, all controlled by electric signals that allows the Heart to effectively pump blood.
+Thus, its conditions can have serious and far-reaching effects.
+The organ itself is complex, consisting of chambers, valves, arteries, and veins, all controlled by electric signals that allows it to effectively pump blood.

-Because of the complexity of the Heart, the VASRD offers rating options that mainly focus on the Heart’s ability to pump blood, although other options, like the need for continuous medication or the need for a pacemaker, are also considered.
+Because of its complexity, the VASRD offers rating options that mainly focus on the it’s ability to pump blood, although other options, like the need for continuous medication or the need for a pacemaker, are also considered.

 Heart Condition Ratings

 The VASRD offers ratings for the following conditions of the Heart: